 - You must need skilled nursing or therapy services on an intermittent basis, as little as once in every 60 days or daily for a finite and predictable period, usually no more than a few weeks.
 Skilled nursing includes observation and assessment, catheter changes and wound care.
 Skilled therapy includes physical, speech and occupational therapy, both to improve your condition and to maintain your condition.

 - You must be homebound, which means that leaving home requires a considerable and taxing effort.

 - Your doctor must certify your need for home care and sign off on your plan of care.

+How can you find a Medicare-certified home health agency?
 Call 1-800-Medicare (1-800-633-4227) or contact your local hospital for Medicare-certified home health agencies in your area.
 If you’re in a Medicare Advantage plan, a commercial health plan offering Medicare benefits, call the plan directly to find out what agencies can provide your home care.

 Keep in mind: Medicare will not cover home care for people who need round the clock or extensive home health services.
 You should call your state health insurance counseling program to learn about programs for older adults available in your community.

 Medicaid sometimes provides home care and, if not, it covers nursing home care, including custodial care.
 Long-term care insurance might also pay for home care, though many people are better off saving the money on those premiums and paying for home care directly.

 Here’s more from Just Care: